-9 Personnel and Guidance
+409 Personnel and Guidance

 Introduction to the study of personnel work in elementary and secondary schools.
-Emphasis upon recognizing needs for personnel work, planning orientation, vocational and educational guidance.
-Prerequisite: Senior standing.
+Emphasis upon recognizing needs for personnel work, planning orientation, and vocational and educational guidance.
+Three semester hours credit.

 410 Outdoor Education

 A course to acquaint teachers with the concepts and relationships of the natural environment and child learning which may serve as guides to the teaching procedures in outdoor education.
 This is to be accomplished through direct laboratory experiences in living, learning, and interpreting in outdoor situations.
 All teachers in the course will live on the field campus during the school week.
 The instructional staff will be interdepartmental.